aquasecurity/trivy-operator/docs/tutorials/grafana-dashboard.md

 ### Set up Grafana Dashboard for Trivy Operator Metrics

 Lastly, we want to visualise the security issues within our cluster in a Grafana Dashboard.
-You can either do that manually in Grafana, or through the Helm Chart.
+You can either do that manually in Grafana, or using the Helm chart.

 The link to the dashboard in Grafana is [the following.](https://grafana.com/grafana/dashboards/17813)